build-on-aws/bedrock-agent-txt2sql/README.md

     1. Fetch me data by creating a query to return all procedures in the imaging category and are insured.
 Include all the details, along with the athena query created

-    2. Fetch me data by creating an athena query that provides me details on all customser who are vip, and have a balance over 300.
+    2. Fetch me data by creating an athena query that provides me details on all customers who are vip, and have a balance over 300.